rsquared226/budget_my_life/README.md

 - <b>Insights</b>: There's an entire screen to view insights on your money management.
 View different ranges from just this week, this month, and lifetime transactions.

 - <b>Design</b>: The design has went over many iterations to create something beautiful to look at and intuitive to use.
 The animations were made to make the app feel like a joy to use while not being over the top.
 All insights on your spending are shown through clean charts.

+- <b>Dark Mode</b>: Budget your life with a comforting dark theme or go all-out with the OLED black theme.

 - <b>Speed</b>: The app was coded to be as lightweight and efficient as possible, running on even the lowest end devices.